-After 2005, the Catalan Government decided it did not want to manage a province-wide telecommunications enterprise and held a public tender for a private company to manage the taxpayer paid for assets.
-XarxaOberta is now the private company that won the the public tender - a grant ( $\in$ 60MM) for managing the dark fibre already laid by the government and local administrations.
+XarxaOberta is now the name taken by the private company that won the the public tender - a grant (€60MM) for managing the dark fibre already laid by the government and local administrations.
 Since the investment was still public, that's why the prices are fixed by the Spanish NRA (CMT).
-You can take a look at the prices here: You'll see there that they begin their "service" by charging 417,49 $\in$ for just 100 Megabytes per second on a monthly basis!
+The 60M€ grant was just the initial amount of money.
+In 2012 the final tender for covering all municipalities was assigned to Imagina-Axia for 20years for a total amount of 253M€ You can take a look at the prices here: You'll see there that they begin their "service" by charging 417,49€ for just 100 Megabytes per second on a monthly basis!

-Xarxaoberta only began operations in early 2012.
-At that point Jordi Bennasat had already left.
+XarxaOberta only began operations in early 2012.
+Jordi López Benassat was the Localret CEO from March 2006 to Apri 2009) By the time that XarxaOberta began operations Jordi López Benassat had already left.
 During 2011 we we're able to do the same job, but just "by exception," between Gurb and Barcelona, only after strong protests (we already laid fibre in Gurb on 2009 and still waiting for more than a year to connect).
 During the time in 2011 that we operated that dark fibre, we were doing it at a fraction of that cost.
-In fact, since the fibre was already there, the cost was nearly zero.
+In fact, since the fibre was already there, the cost of operation was nearly zero.